morimotoindustries/AutoHoodPop/README.md

 Note: README.md is not required for the modification to work.

 ## Usage
 **| AutoHoodPop |** is automatically enabled when initially installed.
 It can be disabled using [/ahp].
 You can set the health to pop the hood by using [/ahphealth].
-All settings are saved to a configuration file to remember your choices on next login.
+All settings are permanently saved to a configuration file.

 ```
 /ahp - Enable/Disable | AutoHoodPop |